 9. Highlight the dissimilarities between Selenium 2.0 and 3.0.

 Answer: Selenium 2.0 involves the integration of Selenium Remote Control (RC) and WebDriver.
-On the contrary, Selenium 3.0 does not have Selenium RC but supports it indirectly via a back-end WebDriver.
+On the contrary, version 3.0 of Selenium does not have Selenium RC but supports it indirectly via a back-end WebDriver.
 Therefore, the major dissimilarity between the two versions is that 2.0 involves Selenium RC, whereas 3.0 does not.
-Some other notable differences between Selenium 2.0 and 3.0 are:
+Some other notable differences between versions 2.0 and 3.0 of Selenium are:

 |Selenium 2.0||Selenium 3.0|